MikeAustin71/Dotfiles/Linux/ArchLinux/Btrfs01-Clone01/Components/tmux_dotfiles/tmux/tmuxnotes.md

 And we will be back to our previous session.

 It is possible to do several sessions with the command **C**.
-To navigate between them we use the identifier number.
+To navigate between them, we use the identifier number.
 For example, the first session we create from the regular terminal would be **0**.
 If we create another session it corresponds to the number **1**.

 ```
 CTRL+B, 1